-Good Cheer Food Bank serves an average of 850 families a month (more in the winter months) in an environment which provides clients with healthy food choices (including fresh, locally grown produce) in a grocery-like setting which preserves client dignity.
+Good Cheer Food Bank serves an average of 850 families a month (more in the winter months) in an environment which provides clients with healthy food choices (including fresh, locally grown produce) in a grocery store-like setting which preserves client dignity.
 We are proud to be a model Food Bank for our region.

 Food Bank Q & A

 A: The Food Bank at Bayview is open six days a week: Mondays 9:30 a.m. to 4:30 p.m.; Tuesdays noon to 7 p.m.; and Wednesdays through Saturday from 9:30 a.m. to 4:30 p.m.
 Reserved Food Bank parking is located directly to the side of the food bank in marked spaces.
 Handicapped parking is available directly in front of the Food Bank in marked handicapped spaces.

 A: People in a wide variety of life situations access the Food Bank.
 Some are seniors on fixed incomes… some are families having trouble making ends meet… some have lost employment and need short-term help while they search for work… some are homeless… some are on permanent disability.
 We serve people living within our service area of South Whidbey up to parts of Greenbank.

 Q: How does a person access the Food Bank?